ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     $ mkdir -p $HOME/k8sprjs/metrics-server/patches
     ~~~

-    In the command above you can see that, inside the metrics-server folder, I have created a `patches` one.
+    In the command above you can see that, inside the `metrics-server` folder, I have created a `patches` one.
 The idea is to patch the default configuration of the service by adding a couple of parameters.

-2. Create a new `metrics-server.deployment.containers.args.patch.yaml` file under the `patches` folder:
+2. Create a new `metrics-server.deployment.patch.yaml` file under the `patches` folder:

     ~~~sh
-    $ touch $HOME/k8sprjs/metrics-server/patches/metrics-server.deployment.containers.args.patch.yaml
+    $ touch $HOME/k8sprjs/metrics-server/patches/metrics-server.deployment.patch.yaml
     ~~~

-    Notice the structure of this yaml file's name, it follows this pattern:

-    ~~~sh
-    <metadata.name>.<kind>.[extra_details].[...].yaml
-    ~~~

-    You can use any other pattern that suits you, but try to keep the same one as your naming standard.
-This way, the yaml files in your Kustomize projects can hint their contents with their names.

-3. Fill `metrics-server.deployment.containers.args.patch.yaml` with the following yaml:
+    This file will contain only the patch to modify the metrics-server deployment object.

+3. Declare in `metrics-server.deployment.patch.yaml` the patch for the metrics-server deployment:

     ~~~yaml
     apiVersion: apps/v1